bluenimble/serverless/README.md

     ````sql
     ws
     ````
-This command will print out where your api code is created.
+This command will print out where your api code is stored.
 You can change the workspace folder by issuing:
     ````sql
-    ws path_to_a_folder
+    ws pathToNewFolder
     ````
 From now on, any api you create, will be stored in this folder.